-- The counselor will maintain contact with the child and family to provide support and guidance as appropriate. - The counselor will provide the child's teachers and the principal with ongoing support. - The counselor will provide resource materials and strategies for teacher use. - The counselor will maintain contact with outside therapists to update the progress of the child in school.
+- The counselor will maintain contact with the child and family to provide support and guidance as appropriate. - The counselor will provide the child's teachers and the principal with ongoing support. - The counselor will provide resource materials and strategies for teachers. - The counselor will maintain contact with outside therapists to update the progress of the child in school. - Follow up meeting with administrator and counselor to evaluate progress, debriefing on progress.